LiskArchive/lisk-legacy-docs/setup/source.md

 2. **Change the Redis launch configuration**

 Update the launch configuration file on your system.
-Note that there are a number of ways to do this.
+Note that there are many ways to do this.

 The following is one example: